Key Takeaways

 The 20-Minute Rule

-If you've been lying in bed for more than 20 minutes without falling asleep, get up.
+If you've been in bed for 20 minutes and you're still awake, get up.
 Go to another room.
-Do something boring in dim light (read a dull book, not your phone).
-Return to bed only when you feel sleepy.
+Do something aggressively boring in dim light—a dull book, not your phone.
+Go back to bed only when you actually feel sleepy.

-This is called stimulus control, and it's a core component of CBT-I (Cognitive Behavioral Therapy for Insomnia).
-It works by breaking the association between your bed and wakefulness[10].
+This is stimulus control, a core part of CBT-I (Cognitive Behavioral Therapy for Insomnia), developed by Bootzin and Perlis[10].
+The idea is simple: break the link between your bed and lying-awake-frustrated.

 Sources & Further Reading